-Goods and services must be procured in an effective manner and in compliance with Federal, State, and local laws.
-These laws exist to ensure that funds are awarded through fair and open competition and are spent on eligible and reasonably priced goods and services.
-Although the majority of grantees and subrecipients comply with these rules and regulations, we are issuing this bulletin to assist you in identifying potential weaknesses in procurement and contracting procedures.
-Weak or nonexistent procurement policies and management oversight can entice some employees to manipulate contracts to their personal benefit and can result in costly, wasteful, or unenforceable contracts.
-However, the very act of monitoring procurements and contracts has a deterrent effect on fraud and poor management and thereby enhances the integrity of the program.
+Goods and services must be procured in an effective manner and incompliance with Federal, State, and local laws.
+Although the majority of public housing agencies (PHA) comply with these rules and regulations, we are issuing this bullet in to assist you in identifying weaknesses in procurement and contracting procedures.
+Weak procurement policies or nonexistent oversight can entice some employees to manipulate contracts to their personal benefit.
+However, the very act of monitoring procurements and contracts has a deterrent effect on fraud and thereby enhances the integrity of the program.

-While the information contained in this bulletin does not supersede previously issued guidance currently in effect, it should serve as a useful tool in highlighting important requirements and establishing self-assessments of your procurement and contracting activities.
+While the information contained in this procurement process bulletin does not supersede HUD Handbook 7460.8, REV 2 (dated February 2007), or other issued guidance currently in effect, it should serve as a useful tool in highlighting important requirements and establishing self-assessments of your PHA's procurement and contracting activities.